 For those who need ongoing support after an initial crisis assessment to remain in the community, Mobile Crisis Services providers offer crisis follow-up care for sixty days (as long as it is clinically indicated).

 AMHC Adult Crisis Stabilization Units (ACSU) are located in Presque Isle and Calais.
 The ACSU is a voluntary service that offers crisis stabilization in a community-based setting.
-Each unit provides a 24-hour, short-term residential program for adults 18 years and older experiencing a behavioral health crisis.
+Each unit offers a 24-hour, short-term residential program for adults aged 18 and older experiencing a behavioral health crisis.
 The goal is to stabilize the client before higher levels of care are needed.
 The average length of stay is five to seven days.
 AMHC accepts all clients regardless of race, color, creed, national origin, primary language, or handicap.
 Both facilities are handicap accessible and ADA compliant.

 Services